San Jose student delivers cavalry artifact to 11th ACR

-Jackson Spilker poses with his certificate of appreciation from the 11th Armored Cavalry Regiment command team, Col. Todd Hook, and Command Sgt.
-Maj.
-Ryan McLane, alongside Kenneth Drylie, the General Robert W. Cone National Training Center (NTC) and 11th ACR Heritage Center curator.
+On April 22nd, 2022, Jackson Spilker, a student at San Jose State University, delivered a copy of the Cavalry Drill Regulations, published by the United States Army in 1916, to the 11th Armored Cavalry Regiment (ACR) command team at the General Robert W. Cone National Training Center (NTC) and 11th ACR Heritage Center.

+During that time, Cavalry Drill Regulations was circulated to instill uniformity throughout the Army.
+It included general provisions for dismounted and mounted movements, individual and collective instruction regarding cavalry, task organization, ceremonies, inspection, and more.
+The book was obtained by Jackson’s partner, Celeste Gonzalez, who acquired it from a friend's attic in early April 2022.

+“Celeste said they found something that I might be interested in, and what they brought me was the 1916 Cavalry Drill instruction manual,” recalled Jackson.
+“I asked them where they got it and they said their friend had it in their attic.
+The actual origin of how the object came about is something we don’t know.”

 |Date Taken: